nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Command Line Interface (CLI)**: A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
 * **Flag**: A dash followed by a letter to denote the start of a parameter.
 For example, in `-n Chicken Rice`, `-n` is a flag for name and `Chicken Rice` is the input that will be processed by the application.
 * **Graphical User Interface (GUI)**: A visual way of interacting with a computer using items such as windows, icons, and menus, used by most modern operating systems.
-* **Macro command**: A command that allows you to execute multiple built-in commands sequentially with just one line of input
+* **Macro command**: A command that allows you to execute multiple built-in commands sequentially with just one line of input.
 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
 * **McGymmy/MG**: The name of this application, can be used interchangeably in this guide.
 * **Parameter**: Inputs given to the flag.
 For example, in `-n Chicken Rice`, `Chicken Rice` is the parameter passed to the flag `-n`.